-We will suppose that this decrease is 20.
+We will suppose that this decrease is 2 degrees.
 Such decrease applies to both main surface and stabilizer, since both are fixed rigidly to the aeroplane.

-The main surface, which had 120 angle, has now only 100, i.e., a loss of one-sixth.
-The stabilizer, which had 40 angle, has now only 20, i.e., a loss of one-half.
+The main surface, which had 12 degrees angle, has now only 10 degrees, i.e., a loss of ONE-SIXTH.

+The stabilizer, which had 4 degrees angle, has now only 2 degrees, i.e., a loss of ONE-HALF.

-The latter has therefore lost a greater proportion of its angle of incidence, and consequently its lift, than has the main surface.
+The latter has therefore lost a greater PROPORTION of its angle of incidence, and consequently its lift, than has the main surface.
 It must then fall relative to the main surface.
 The tail falling, the aeroplane then assumes its first position, though at a slightly less altitude.